webservco/internet-latency-test/README.md

-# webservco/internet-bandwidth-test
+# webservco/internet-latency-test

-Test internet bandwidth using speedtest-cli and write the results in a CSV file.
+Test internet latency using the ping command and write the results in a CSV file.

 ---